-Since 1997, WPI has offered a New Faculty Mentoring Program in order to provide new faculty with professional and social support.
+Since 1997, WPI has offered a New Faculty Mentoring Program in order to provide new faculty members with professional and social support.
 The program is facilitated by the Morgan Teaching and Learning Center, and all first and second year tenure-track and non-tenure track faculty are eligible to participate.
 Participation on the part of both mentors and mentees is completely voluntary.

 Elements of WPI’s Program

 New faculty are asked to complete an information form if they wish to participate in the one-on-one component of the mentoring program.
 New faculty may request mentors to assist with classroom teaching, project advising, scholarship, time management and priority setting, and/or other areas as needed.
 The Morgan Center will recruit an appropriate mentor(s), based on the objectives and preferences expressed by the new faculty member and with input from the individual's department head.
 The formal mentoring relationship is anticipated to last for the first year of the new faculty member's appointment, but may be extended or terminated at the request of any member of the team.

 Each mentor-mentee pair schedules regular meetings, which typically range from biweekly to once per month.
 The Morgan Center funds one lunch per term at a local restaurant for each mentoring pair.
 The Director of the Morgan Center is available to meet with individual teams upon request, and will do so at least once at the beginning of each mentoring relationship.